-1 Single-family and multi-family dwellings, and related structures, mobile homes, apartment buildings, commercial structures, industrial structures, business structures, churches, hospitals, nursing homes, schools, or other structures normally inhabited by humans or intended to be inhabited by humans on a daily or regular basis within 500 feet of the centerline of a transmission project.
+1 Single-family and multi-family dwellings, and related structures, mobile homes, apartment buildings, commercial structures, industrial structures, business structures, churches, hospitals, nursing homes, schools, or other structures normally inhabited by humans or intended to be inhabited by humans on a daily or regular basis within 300 feet of the centerline of a transmission project of 230-kV or less.
 2 Apparent property boundaries created by existing roads, highways, or railroad ROWs are not "double-counted" in the length of ROW parallel to apparent property boundaries criteria.
 3 Defined as parks and recreational areas owned by a governmental body or an organized group, club, or church within 1,000 feet of the centerline of the project.
 4 As listed in the Chart Supplement South Central U.S. (FAA 2019a formerly known as the Airport/Facility Directory South Central U.S.) and FAA 2019b.
 5 One-half mile, unobstructed.
-Lengths of ROW within the foreground visual zone of U.S. and state highway criteria are not "double-counted" in the length of ROW within the foreground visual zone of FM roads criteria.
+Lengths of ROW within the foreground visual zone of U.S. and state highway criteria are not "double-counted" in the length of ROW within the foreground visual zone of parks/recreational areas may overlap with the total length of ROW within the foreground visual zone of FM roads criteria.
 6 One-half mile, unobstructed.
-Lengths of ROW within the foreground visual zone of parks/recreational areas may overlap with the total length of ROW within the foreground visual zone of U.S. and state highway criteria and/or with the total length of ROW within the foreground visual zone of FM roads criteria.
+Lengths of ROW within the foreground visual zone of parks/recreational areas may overlap with the total length of ROW within the foreground visual zone of FM roads criteria.